Kiera

 6

-I don't have a mobile phone.
+I don’t have a mobile phone.
 One of my friends already has one.
-He plays games on it and can call and text.
-But I'm not really allowed to look at his phone.
+He plays games and can use it to make calls and send messages.
+But I’m not allowed to look at his phone.
 I did once send an email on the computer.
-To the city, asking if we could have small gardens in front of our house.
-They replied that we would get seeds and that we could plant them.
-I thought that was really fun.
-It took a few days before we got a reply from the city, but I didn't mind.
-Now me, my brother, my father, and my mother all have a garden.
+I asked the City of Amsterdam if we could have small gardens in front of our house.
+They replied that we would receive seeds to plant, that was really fun.
+It took a few days before we got a reply from the City, but I didn’t mind.
+Now all of us have a little garden: me, my brother, my father, and my mother.

 Alexander Scholtes